openmsa/Adapters/adapters/rest_generic/README.md

 ## AUTH_MODE
 Use this configuration variable to select the authentication scheme: no authentication, BASIC authentication or token based authentication
-* values: ignore-auth, BASIC, token
+* values: no-auth, BASIC, token
 * default: BASIC

 ## AUTH_HEADER
 Use this configuration variable to set the HTTP header to use for setting the authentication token.
-This configuration variable will only be used if AUTH_MODE has been set to **token**
+This configuration variable will only be used if AUTH_MODE has been set to **token**.
-* values: 'Authorization: Bearer',  'X-chkp-sid'
+* values: 'Authorization: Bearer',  'X-chkp-sid',...
 * default: 'Authorization: Bearer'

+Important: many REST API are using custom, specific authorization header, use this configuration to set the one required by the REST API.

 ## SIGNIN_REQ_PATH
 Use this to set the API sign in request path.
 This is specific to the API.
 It's a mandatory configuration when AUTH_MODE is set to token, it will be ignored for the other modes
 * values: API specific, check the API documentation

+## TOKEN_XPATH
+The XPath to get the token from the authentication response.
+The Generic REST adapter will handle JSON response by transforming the JSON string into an XML string to allows the use of XPath.
+The root element of the generated XML will be set to <root>.
+The transformation to XML will be trigered if the Content-Type HTTP header is set to application/json
+* default: //root/token

 ## HTTP_HEADER
 Use this to list the HTTP header to pass to the API HTTP requests.